fizban007/gpu_ppm/README.md

 python3 c_lensing.py   # generates lensing tables in ./tables/lensing
 python3 c_ism_inst.py  # generates ism and instrument response tables in ./tables/ism_inst
 ```
-Ensure you have Python3 installed along with all required libraries (`numpy` and `scipy`).
+Ensure you have Python3 installed along with all required libraries (`numpy` ,`scipy` and `matplotlib`).
 The generated tables will be stored in the appropriate subdirectories under `tables/`.

 ### Compile CPU binaries
 Select a C++20 capable compiler (default is Clang++) and ensure it's available in your PATH.